 Seminar- and text-based learning is complemented with practical artefact analysis and the acquisition of specialist professional skills in metallography and metalwork use-wear analysis as well as training in data analysis techniques.
 Throughout the programme you have access to excellent library and archive holdings in Archaeology and exceptional University artefact collections, and will visit some of the most important later prehistoric sites in the north of England.

-A first-class or upper-second-class Honours degree, or international equivalent, in archaeology or a related discipline
+An upper-second-class Honours degree, or international equivalent, in a related discipline.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.